 Many rotator cuff tears happen due to the tendon being worn out, which happens slowly over time.
 Degenerative tears may exist in those with old injuries or those who have repetitive type jobs that use the shoulders.
 An acute injury can aggravate a chronic tear and cause a non-symptomatic tear to start causing pain!

 In these types of cases, your treating doctor will likely be a key witness in your case.
-If you did not have serious pain prior to an accident but due now, and your doctor can testify as such, this can result in a good case.
+If you did not have serious pain prior to an accident but do now, and your doctor can testify as such, this can result in a good case.

 How much can I get for a torn rotator cuff injury?